 - 2 tablespoons lemon juice

-- In a large pot, heat oil over medium heat.
+- In a medium to large soup pot, heat oil over medium heat.
 Add onions and stir occasionally until golden brown, 3 to 5 minutes.
 Add celery, carrots and garlic and cook, stirring occasionally, until vegetables soften, 3 to 5 minutes.

 - Add 1/2 cup of the broth and stir to scrape brown bits off the bottom of the pot.
 Add remaining stock, beans, tomatoes, bay leaves, rosemary, thyme, 1/2 teaspoon salt, and pepper, to taste.
 Bring soup to a boil; reduce heat, cover, and simmer, stirring occasionally, until carrots are very soft, 15 to 20 minutes.